magento/devdocs/guides/v2.1/payments-integrations/vault/payment-token.md

 The basic interface for Payment Token is [PaymentTokenInterface]({{site.mage2100url}}/app/code/Magento/Vault/Api/Data/PaymentTokenInterface.php).

-To retrieve and store token details, you need to implement a [response handler]({{page.baseurl}}payments-integrations/payment-gateway/response-handler.html) in your payment integration, create a Payment Token entity, and store it in the payment extension attributes.
+To retrieve and store token details, you need to implement a [response handler]({{page.baseurl}}payments-integrations/payment-gateway/response-handler.html).
+In the response handler a Payment Token entity is created and stored in the payment extension attributes.

 Following sample is an example of the response handler implementation: